 - Crawl under an obstacle 24 inches high and 10 feet long

 - Climb up and down a standard step for 12 repetitions

 - Crawl through a window opening 36"w X 30"h & 3ft above ground

 - Run 15 yards

 - Drag a 150 lb. dummy 5 yards

 - Place the barrel of an unloaded firearm through a 6-inch diameter hole and fire the weapon one time dominant handed and one-time support handed.

-Post-conditional offer processes include a polygraph examination, fitness for duty medical examination and drug and alcohol testing.
+- Post-conditional offer process includes: a polygraph examination, fit for duty medical & psychological examination and drug & alcohol testing.